s-basta/vehicle-loan-mgmt/README.md

 Finally, run the project as a Spring Boot application:
 - Right-click on the project.
 - Select `Run As` > `Spring Boot App`.

----

-Feel free to adjust any specific details to better fit your project's setup.